entron/learn_arduino_stm32/README.md

 6. Driver enable (EN / nSLEEP) on PB12 (low during init for safety).
 7. Debug serial on `Serial2` (USART2: PA2=TX, PA3=RX) at 115200 baud.
 8. Interactive CLI commands for each mode (velocity set, streaming toggle, zero reference, etc.).
+9. Streaming telemetry over `Serial2` as CSV (tgt,vel) for use with plotting tools like SerialPlot.

 ## Hardware Summary